Wyko/netcrawl/README.md

-# network-scraper
+# netcrawl

-This package is designed to facilitate crawling a network for information.
+This package is designed to facilitate crawling a network for information on connected devices.

 It contains the following features: